tommyku/blog3/content/blog/from-nexus-5x-to-moto-z-play.md

 </figure>

 I am too poor to care about Moto Mods.
-The 16-pin connector at the back of the phone is both visually distracting and completely useless to me.
+The 16-pin connector at the back of the phone is both visually distracting and useless to me.

 ## Closing words